Academic Catalog

 Community engagement

-• We build strong collaborations and partnerships within and beyond LIS communities to enhance student learning and create positive impact on society.
+• We build strong collaborations within and beyond LIS communities to enhance student learning and create positive societal impact.

 Goals and Objectives